STORM: Slot-based Task-aware Object-centric Representation for robotic Manipulation: Experiments

 On MetaWorld, we observe a clear hierarchy between visual representations.
-The frozen DINOv2 baseline performs adequately in ID settings (73.8\%) but suffers a severe degradation under visual shifts, dropping 34.2 points to 39.6\% in the ND setting.
-Fine-tuning the backbone (DINOv2 ft.) slightly improves robustness (+4.2 points in ND) but at the cost of ID performance, suggesting a trade-off between specialization and generalization.
+The frozen DINOv2 baseline performs correctly in ID settings (73.8\%) but suffers a severe degradation under visual shifts, dropping 34.2 points to 39.6\% in the OOD setting.
+Fine-tuning the backbone (DINOv2 ft.) slightly improves robustness (+4.2 points in OOD) but at the cost of ID performance, suggesting a trade-off between specialization and generalization.
+DINOSAUR performs similarly to the frozen baseline in ID (73.2\%) while offering improved OOD generalization (46.0\%).
+This already suggests that object-centric layers are an interesting way of providing robustness to the original frozen VFM.
+Conversely, explicitly combining SAM and DINOv2 results in poor performance (45.8\% ID, 15.2\% OOD), likely due to the lack of explicit tuning of local features.
 In contrast, STORM achieves the best performance across both settings.
-It not only maintains strong ID accuracy (74.8\%) but also substantially boosts robustness to unseen distractors, improving the ND success rate by 12.7 points over the frozen baseline.
+It not only maintains strong ID accuracy (74.8\%) but also substantially boosts robustness to unseen visual conditions, improving the OOD success rate by 12.7 points over the frozen baseline.

 On LIBERO, the performance gap becomes even more pronounced.
-While the frozen DINOv2 baseline maintains a respectable success rate of 78.9\% (ID) and 70.3\% (ND), fine-tuning the backbone (DINOv2 ft.) does not yield the same robustness gains observed in MetaWorld, actually resulting in slight performance drops in both settings.
+While the frozen DINOv2 baseline maintains a respectable success rate of 78.9\% (ID) and 70.3\% (OOD), fine-tuning the backbone (DINOv2 ft.) actually results in slight performance drops in both settings.
 This suggests that standard fine-tuning may struggle with the higher visual complexity and task diversity present in the LIBERO suite.
-STORM, however, outperforms the best baseline by 10.7 points in ID settings and 19.3 points under new distractors.
-Notably, STORM exhibits almost no performance decay when transitioning from ID to ND environments on LIBERO (89.6\% vs. 89.3\%), whereas the baselines show a more noticeable gap.
-This suggests that the object-centric inductive biases in STORM allow the policy to remain focused on task-relevant features, effectively ignoring visual perturbations that typically degrade standard global representations.
+DINOSAUR remains competitive but fails to surpass the frozen baseline.
+SAM+DINOv2 showcase again a huge drop in performances.
+STORM, however, outperforms the best baseline by 10.7 points in ID settings and 19.0 points under OOD conditions.
+Notably, STORM exhibits almost no performance decay when transitioning from ID to OOD environments on LIBERO (89.6\% vs. 83.1\%), whereas the baselines show a more noticeable gap.
+This suggests that bottleneck in STORM allow the policy to remain focused on task-relevant features, effectively ignoring visual perturbations that typically degrade other representations.

+Finally, the real-robot evaluations further validate these findings under physical constraints.
+The frozen DINOv2 baseline struggles significantly, achieving 22.0\% ID and near-zero success (0.1\%) in OOD.
+While fine-tuning (DINOv2 ft.) and DINOSAUR offer noticeable improvements, reaching 40.2\% and 40.1\% in ID, STORM demonstrates a substantial boost.
+It achieves a 55.2\% success rate in ID (+33.2 points over frozen DINOv2) and a highly robust 41.9\% in OOD (+41.8 points).
+This highlights that the object-centric representations learned by STORM are highly effective for transferring capabilities to the physical world, even under challenging visual distribution shifts.

-\subsubsection{Ablation studies}
+\subsection{Ablation studies}